aaron-dv/aaron-dv/README.md

 You'll find some of my projects here, highlighting my more technical explorations with coding so far.

-In my spare time, you'll most likely find me working on my health/fitness, practicing martial arts, or honing my social dancing skills.
+In my spare time, you'll most likely find me working on my health / fitness, practicing martial arts, or honing my social dancing skills.

 <br>